KrisD2004/ReadMe/301/class05/README.md

 2. The greaterThan function is an example of a higher-order function.
 It takes a number as an argument and returns a new function that takes another number and returns true if that number is greater than the original number, and false otherwise.
 Line 2 of the greaterThan function is defining a new function using a shorthand syntax called arrow functions.
 3. Map takes a function as its argument and applies that function to each element in an array, creating a new array with the results.
 Reduce takes a function as its argument and uses that function to accumulate a single value by iteratively combining each element of an array.

+## Things i want to know more about

+I want to learn more about higher order functions and getting more understanding using filter.